Pranav435/ISBN_Checker/README.md

 A project to validate ISBN numbers..

 <h2>Implementation</h2>
 <p>This uses an algorithm I calculated on my own.
 The complete algorithm can be found in isbn.py.
-Also, a psudocode version of the algorithm can be found in algorithm.txt, which you can peruse through.</p>
+Also, a psudocode version of the algorithm can be found in psudocode.txt, which you can peruse through.</p>
 <h2>Getting this on your machine? </h2>
 <p>Note: You can also watch a video representation of the methods listed below</p>
 <a href="https://youtu.be/yPl70xpz9wQ">Here</a>